grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/selecting-ui-elements.md

 #### Checkbox field

+You can use the `Checkbox` component to interact with the UI.

 ```tsx title="UI componevnt"
 <InlineField label="TLS Enabled">
   <Checkbox id="config-tls-enabled" value={value} onChange={handleOnChange} />
 </InlineField>
 ```

-In the `checkbox` component, it's not the input element that is clickable, so you need to bypass the Playwright actionability check by setting `force: true`.
+In the `Checkbox` component, the input element isn't clickable, so you need to bypass the Playwright actionability check by setting `force: true`.

 ```ts title="Playwright test"
 await page.getByRole('checkbox', { name: 'TLS Enabled' }).uncheck({ force: true });